Distant Melody

 You and Emerald were inseparable before adult life split you apart.
 But when her favorite Vocaloid songs – written by the music artist nostraightanswer – transport you to a mysterious realm at the edge of a black hole, you learn not all is as it seems with the friend you used to know…

-Distant Melody combines unique, movement-driven rhythm mechanics and choice-based storytelling.
+The first chapter of the Distant Melody story combines unique, movement-driven rhythm mechanics and choice-based storytelling.
 Blast through a beautiful space-scape, collect Vocaloid song lyrics, and make decisions about your future as a young artist.
 Can you reconnect with your best friend, or are you destined to grow apart?

 Distant Melody uses nostraightanswer’s music with permission from the artist.
 If you enjoy the music in the game, please visit nostraightanswer’s YouTube channel and check out "wishing well" and the rest of the amazing specters album!